Statespace picks up $2.5M to help gamers train – TechCrunch

 Klutch has partnered with the National Championship Series as the official FPS training partner for 2019.
 NCS has majors for both CS:Go and Overwatch, two of the biggest competitive FPS games in the world.
 The company is also partnering with top Twitch streamers and Masterclass to create The Academy.

-Academy users will be able to get advanced tutorials from streamers like KingGeorge (Rainbox Six Siege), SypherPK (Fortnite), Valkia (Overwatch), Drift0r (CoD), and Launders (CS:GO).
+Academy users will be able to get advanced tutorials from streamers like KingGeorge (Rainbox Six Siege), SypherPK (Fortnite), Valkia (Overwatch), Drift0r (CoD) and Launders (CS:GO).

 Obviously, gaming is a major part of Statespace’s business model.
 But the skeleton of the technology has a number of different applications, particularly in medicine.
 Statespace is currently in the research phase of rolling out an Aim Lab product that is specifically focused on helping people who have had strokes recover and rehabilitate.